 Interim Chief of Humane Law Enforcement

-After a long career in law enforcement, Bill relocated to San Diego from New Hampshire as San Diego Humane Society’s Administrative Captain of Humane Law Enforcement in June 2018 before he was promoted to Interim Chief in April 2019.
+After a successful career in law enforcement, Bill relocated to San Diego from New Hampshire as San Diego Humane Society’s Administrative Captain of Humane Law Enforcement in June 2018 before he was promoted to Chief in October 2019.

 Prior to this, he served with the Salem New Hampshire Police Department for 22 years where he worked his way up through the ranks to the position of deputy chief.
 He was selected to work as an undercover investigator with the New Hampshire Attorney General’s Drug Task Force Unit where he participated in all facets of felony drug investigations.
 He was later responsible for managing various units within the police department, which included Animal Control.
 He served as a member of the department’s honor guard.